 The Employer Bears the Investment Risk

-All else being equal, cash balance plans typically have lower growth rates over time than other investment accounts where one can invest more aggressively for more long-term growth potential—no guarantees, of course.
+All else being equal, cash balance plans typically have lower growth rates over time than other investment accounts where one can invest more aggressively for more long-term growth potential.
+No guarantees of course.
 Because the employer is implementing the plan, the employer bears the investment risk in cash balance plans.
-If the plan underperforms, the employer must make up the difference with increased contributions.
-You definitely want to have a strong cash flow-positive business so you can afford to make up the difference if required.
-The good news is that’s more money going in pre-tax.
+If the plan underperforms, the employer must make up the different with increased contributions.
+You definitely want to have a strong cashflow positive business so you can afford to make up the difference if required.
+The good news is, that’s more money going in pre-tax.

 Is a Cash Balance Plan Right for You?

 While not for everyone, cash balance pension plans can be a great option to consider for business owners and self-employed individuals looking to save more for retirement.
-If you’re already contributing the maximum $58,000/year to a 401k (plus $6,500 if age 50+) and you want to stash away more money pre-tax, a cash balance plan could be worth looking into.
+If you’re already contributing the maximum $69,000/year to a 401(k) (plus $7,500 if age 50+) and you want to stash away more money pre-tax, a cash balance plan could be worth looking into.

 Feel free to get in touch with one of our advisors to see if a cash balance plan is right for you!

 - 10 Tax Deductions for Doctors